collindching/collinching.github.io/_posts/2020-11-26-doing-deep-work.md

     - Schedule every minute of your day
     - Use a fixed productivity schedule
     - Communicate efficiently

+In the end, my hope is that I can refer to this page frequently to remind myself how to maintain a thriving deep work habit.

 ## Build deep work routines